Rycbczak/Rycbczak/README.md

 - 👋 Hi, I’m @Rycbczak
-- 👀 I’m interested in Game Development, Machine Learning and IoT
+- 👀 I’m interested in Web and Game Development
-- 🌱 I’m currently learning Python and C++
+- 🌱 I’m currently HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on games development
 - 📫 How to reach me: rycbczak.junior@gmail.com

 <!---